IntelLabs/flrc/README.md

 ## Questions

 FLRC is open sourced as is.
 We at Intel Labs are no longer actively working on this compiler.
-Please use the issue track if you have questions.
+Please use the issue tracker if you have questions.

 ## Related Publication